Plagiarism is a very serious academic offense, and it comes in many forms.

 Oftentimes, if intentional, these methods are used in order to pad the bibliography/Works Cited page.

 Although source-based plagiarism isn't dealing with stolen text like the other types of plagiarism, it is still considered to be highly unethical and can lead to serious consequences.

-Self plagiarism, mosaic plagiarism, accidental plagiarism, and verbatim plagiarism are the 4 common types of plagiarism.
+Self-plagiarism, mosaic plagiarism, accidental plagiarism, and verbatim plagiarism are the 4 most common types of plagiarism.
 Paraphrasing plagiarism, aggregate plagiarism, complete plagiarism, and source-based plagiarism are 4 lesser-known types of plagiarism to look out for in your writing.

 The number one way to avoid plagiarism is to cite all of your sources completely and accurately.

 Plagiarism takes many different forms, and each one is just as bad as the next.
 Understanding the different types of plagiarism will help you to avoid them moving forward.